 - During the worldwide CrossFit Open, hundreds of thousands of athletes compete to qualify for the Games, according to the CrossFit Games.

 - The Open is three weeks long with a new event released each week.
 Each athlete records their own results.

 - The top 10% of Open athletes on each continent continue to the quarterfinals, a weekend-long online competition.

-- In 2021, about 30 men, 30 women and 20 teams will advance to the third stage of the competition, the semifinals, according to the CrossFit Games.
+- In 2022, the top 120 individual American athletes and top 80 American teams will advance to the third stage of the competition, the semifinals, according to Barbend, a fitness and CrossFit publication.

 - Athletes who move onto the semifinals are invited to one of 10 events across six regions (Africa, Asia, Europe, Oceania, North America and South America), which means at least one athlete from each region qualifies for the CrossFit Games.

 - Although each CrossFit Open is several events long, there are standard lifts and weights competitors must meet, according to the CrossFit Games.
-These are some of the lifts and weights featured in the 2020 Open for the 18-to-34 age group.
+Below are some of the lifts and weights featured in the 2022 Open for the 18-to-34 age group.

 CrossFit Games Statistics